The Polish Colony in Harbin, Manchuria

 Harbin Railway Station

-Ignacy Cytowicz designed Harbin’s railway station.
-The station was constructed in art nouveau style and modelled on the style of the 19th-century railway station in Siedlce, Poland.
+Ignacy Cytowicz designed Harbin’s railway station, which was built in the Art Nouveau style and modelled on the 19th-century railway station in Siedlce, Poland.

 Source: Giza, Andrzej.
 Polacy z Mandżurii: Dzieje kolonii polskiej w Harbinie.
 Page 56.
 In Polish.